Nevada looks for home win vs Boise State

-TAKE IT UP A NOTCH: The Broncos have scored 66.3 points per game across 11 conference games, an improvement from the 72 per game they put up in non-conference play.

-FACILITATING THE OFFENSE: Grant Sherfield has directly created 46 percent of all Nevada field goals over the last five games.
-The sophomore guard has 28 field goals and 31 assists in those games.
+FACILITATING THE OFFENSE: Grant Sherfield has either made or assisted on 60 percent of all Nevada field goals over the last three games.
+The sophomore guard has accounted for 21 field goals and 29 assists in those games.

-UNDEFEATED WHEN: The Wolf Pack are 5-0 when they make 10 or more 3-pointers and 7-7 when they fall shy of that mark.
-The Broncos are 14-0 when they score at least 70 points and 0-2 on the year when falling short of 70.

-STREAK STATS: Nevada has won its last four home games, scoring an average of 78.3 points while giving up 61.
+STREAK STATS: Nevada has won its last five home games, scoring an average of 77.4 points while giving up 63.2.

+ASSIST DISTRIBUTION: The Wolf Pack have recently gotten baskets via assists more often than the Broncos.
+Nevada has an assist on 57 of 84 field goals (67.9 percent) across its previous three outings while Boise State has assists on 44 of 76 field goals (57.9 percent) during its past three games.

-DID YOU KNOW: The Boise State offense has recorded a turnover on only 15.7 percent of its possessions, which is the 22nd-best rate in the nation.
-The Nevada defense has forced opposing teams to turn the ball over on just 18.2 percent of all possessions (ranked 257th among Division I teams).
+DID YOU KNOW: The Boise State offense has recorded a turnover on only 15.9 percent of its possessions, which is the 27th-lowest rate in the nation.
+The Nevada defense has forced opposing teams to turn the ball over on just 18.2 percent of all possessions (ranked 254th among Division I teams).

 For more AP college basketball coverage: https://apnews.com/Collegebasketball and http://twitter.com/AP_Top25